tamagui/tamagui/next.md

 - @ali Modal doesn't re-enable pointer events until the animation fully completes (popover too?)
   - https://github.com/tamagui/tamagui/issues/985

+- Studio: drag and drop a font and you can configure the subset
+  - automatically converts to the right output formats
+  - auto generates CSS
+  - bundles it into

 - [ ] bring back static-tests webpack.test.tsx (rename to web.tsx to run) "disabled for now but we really need to bring this back" showing "unknown test" for some reason

 - [ ] double render on new button - waiting for fernando's opinion (fernando may do low prio)

 - [ ] supabase local -> staging -> prod and migrations setup

-- starter is warning "no TAMAGUI_TARGET"

 - `tama doctor`
   - probably use @manypky internally